 2. Call to undefined function

-There are several functions you need to integrate in your theme.
+There are several functions you need to integrate into your theme.
 But “Call to undefined function” error takes place when such functions cannot be found.
 And the reasons for the same include:

 - The auto-upgrade wasn't performed correctly, leading to some errors.
 And that's where it is recommended to manually carry out the upgrade process.